atesgoral/dukecode.club/_posts/2018-01-11-week-7-bouncing-ball.md

 week: 7
 ---

-This week we'll make a ball bounce around the screen, using some simply physics (position, velocity.)
+This week we'll start working on getting a ball bounce around the screen, using some simply physics (position, velocity.)

 Let's start with this setup: <https://jsfiddle.net/x75ut61o/218/>
 {: .panel .snapshot }